BURP - BackUp and Restore Program

 client_lockdir compression dedup_group directory directory_tree

-enabled fail_on_warning hard_quota keep label librsync
+enabled fail_on_warning hard_quota keep label librsync li‐

-librsync_max_size manual_delete network_allow network_allow_sta‐
+brsync_max_size manual_delete network_allow network_allow_status

-server_script_arg server_script server_script_notify
+ory_max restore_client server_script_arg server_script

-server_script_post_arg server_script_post
+server_script_notify server_script_post_arg server_script_post

 server_script_post_notify server_script_post_run_on_fail